U.S. House agriculture leaders discuss anti-hunger measures in upcoming farm bill - NewsBreak

 The event was hosted by the Mayors Alliance to End Childhood Hunger and facilitated by Share Our Strength’s No Kid Hungry campaign, which is a national organization that aims to end child hunger and poverty in the U.S.

-The post U.S. House agriculture leaders discuss anti-hunger measures in upcoming farm bill appeared first on Idaho Capital Sun .
+The post U.S. House agriculture leaders discuss anti-hunger measures in upcoming farm bill appeared first on Florida Phoenix .

 Comments / 0